Robyn Davidson: Nomads

-The majority of Davidson's work has been travelling with and studying nomadic peoples.
+The majority of Davidson's work has involved travelling with and studying nomadic peoples.
 In The Age newspaper, Jane Sullivan wrote that, "while she is often called a social anthropologist", she had no academic qualifications and said that she was "completely self-taught".
-Davidson's experiences with nomads included travelling on migration with nomads in India from 1990 to 1992.
+Davidson's experiences with nomads include travelling on migration with nomads in India from 1990 to 1992.
 Those experiences were published in Desert Places.

 She has studied different forms of the nomad lifestyle — including those in Australia, India, and Tibet — for a book and a documentary series.
 Her writing on nomads is based mainly on personal experience, and she brings many of her thoughts together in No Fixed Address, her contribution to the Quarterly Essay series.
 Sullivan wrote about that work:

 One of the questions we need to ask, if we are to have a future, she says, is "Where did we cause less damage to ourselves, to our environment, and to our animal kin?"
 One answer is: when we were nomadic.
 "It is when we settled that we became strangers in a strange land, and wandering took on the quality of banishment," she writes, and then later adds: "I shall probably be accused of romanticism".